danishebadulla326/NSA/README.md

 - Run the `Visualization and Metrics.ipynb` notebook four times, changing the `dataset_name` accordingly.

 ### Step 5: Downstream analysis.ipynb
-- Run this notebook to generate the downstream analysis results for Link Prediction, Semantic Text Similarity and tSNE visualization.
+- Run this notebook to generate the Knowledge Distillation results for Link Prediction, Semantic Text Similarity and tSNE visualization.

 ## Part 2: Adversarial Analysis